 Fana: At a Speed of Life!

-Addis Ababa, October 10, 2025 (FMC) – Prime Minister Abiy Ahmed has praised the Federal Supreme Court’s newly developed Smart Court System, highlighting its contribution to fast, transparent, and accessible justice.
+Addis Ababa, October 10, 2025 (FMC) – Prime Minister Abiy Ahmed has praised the Federal Supreme Court’s newly developed Smart Court System, highlighting its role in delivering fast, transparent, and accessible justice.

-“Following the successful completion of the Digital 2025 Strategy, which focused on technology-driven modernization, we have now launched the Digital 2030 Strategy to further enhance service delivery through greater automation,” PM Abiy wrote in his post.
+“Following the successful completion of the Digital 2025 Strategy, which focused on technology-driven modernization, we are working to launch the Digital 2030 Strategy to further enhance service delivery through greater automation,” PM Abiy wrote.

 Recognizing that access to justice is a vital need for citizens, he added, “The Federal Supreme Court remains committed to building a judicial system that is fast, transparent, and efficient.”

-Describing the launch of the Digital 2030 Strategy as a milestone, PM Abiy said it represents a pivotal advancement in improving public service delivery, enhancing efficiency, transparency, and citizens’ access to justice across Ethiopia.
+Describing the planned Digital 2030 Strategy as a milestone, PM Abiy said it represents a pivotal advancement in improving public service delivery, enhancing efficiency, transparency, and citizens’ access to justice across Ethiopia.

 You might also like